 According to the Vegetarian Society, a vegetarian is someone who lives on a diet of plant-based foods and doesn’t eat meat, poultry, and seafood, but their diets may or may not include animal byproducts that do not involve animal slaughter, such as eggs, dairy, and honey.

-Vegetarians vary in which food they include or exclude in their diet
+In general, vegetarians vary depending on which food they include or exclude in their diet.
+These variations may include:

 1. Lacto-Ovo vegetarian